FortusHD/YippieBot/docs/tasks.md

    - Add more interactive components (buttons, select menus)
    - Implement command cooldowns to prevent spam
    - Add pagination for long responses

+3. [ ] Add health check functionality
+   - Add endpoint for service to send health requests to
+   - Program service to check for the health of the bot and edit embed for user information

 ## DevOps & Deployment